Haufe-Lexware/haufe.no-frills-transformation/README.md

 because... that's what I currently need ;-)

-In an ETL scenario, NFT is neither designed to do the "E" nor the "L" part, just simple "T" tasks.
+In an ETL scenario, NFT is neither designed to do the "E" nor the "L" part, mostly just "T" tasks.
 But that quickly and efficiently, supporting the basic transformation stuff you might need (and with extensibility support if you need something out of the order).
+For convenience, the "E" is supported better than "L", with e.g. a Salesforce Reader for SOQL queries.

  Among supported transformations are:

 * Copy (nop transformation, copy source to target)
 * Lookup (in other sources)